 Electrical discharge machining (EDM), also known as spark machining, is a metal fabrication method that involves electrical discharges to achieve the desired shape.

-It’s usually reserved for extremely corrosive metals that are difficult to manufacture into the desired shape or function.
+It’s usually reserved for highly corrosive metals that are difficult to manufacture into the desired shape or function.

 A part is positioned beneath the electrode wire, and the machine is programmed to produce intense warmth by emitting an electrical discharge from the wire.